jfields7/plot-tools/README.md

   onto a Cartesian grid for simpler manipulation.
 Generally slower than `BinaryData`.
 * `tracker.py`: Defines the `Tracker` class, which can read and manipulate the data output by AthenaK's compact object trackers.
+* `group_data.py`: Defines the `GroupData` class, which loads a collection of `BinaryData` files and stores them in a single place.
+This is useful for plotting derived variables which depend on variables stored across multiple files (e.g., needing metric data from ADM outputs and velocity data from primitive outputs).

 Here are some limitations of the tools:
 * `BinaryData` streams data off the disk a mesh block at a time.
 While this is more